Aridhia-Open-Source/shiny-demo-survival-analysis/README.md

 ### Deploying to the workspace

 1. Download this GitHub repo as a .zip file.
-2. Create a new blank Shiny app in your workspace called "survival-analysis".
+2. Create a new blank R web app in your workspace called "survival-analysis".
 3. Navigate to the `survival-analysis` folder under `files`.
 4. Delete the `app.R` file from the `survival-analysis` folder.
 Make sure you keep the `.version` file!
 5. Upload the .zip file to the `survival-analysis` folder.